webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via CLI
+Usage via CLI:

 ```bash
 webpack-dev-server --http2
 ```

-To pass your own certificate via CLI, use the following options
+To pass your own certificate via CLI, use the following options:

 ```bash
 webpack-dev-server --http2 --key /path/to/server.key --cert /path/to/server.crt --cacert /path/to/ca.pem
 ```

 ## `devServer.https`

 `boolean` `object`

-By default dev-server will be served over HTTP.
+By default, dev-server will be served over HTTP.
 It can optionally be served over HTTP/2 with HTTPS:

 __webpack.config.js__